nierdz/OPcache-plugins-for-nagios-and-cacti/cacti/opcache/README.md

 ## Installation

-For a full description of installation process in french check this link: [Superviser Opcache avec Nagios et Cacti](https://mnt-tech.fr/blog/superviser-opcache-nagios-cacti/)
+For a full description of installation process in french, check this link: [Superviser Opcache avec Nagios et Cacti](https://mnt-tech.fr/blog/superviser-opcache-nagios-cacti/)

 First, add opcache_status.php in your web folder.

-Then, extend your snmpd configuration addind this line:
+Then, extend your snmpd configuration adding this line:

 `# To monitor PHP Opcache
 extend phpopcache /usr/bin/curl --silent https://mnt-tech.fr/opcache_status.php`

 Of course you need to change the url to opcache_status.php according to your situation.

-Restart snmmpd daemon
+Restart snmmpd daemon.

 Verify everything is working fine, first with curl then using snmpwalk: